jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2018/2
 - **Linear Analysis** taught by Prof. Paulo M. de Carvalho Neto (PAM honors course)
-  - In a nutshell: analytic tools for differential equations
+  - In a nutshell: algebraic and analytic tools for differential equations
 - **Discrete Mathematics** taught by Prof. Melissa W. Mendonça
   - In a nutshell: combinatorics, discrete probability
 - **Logic II** taught by Prof. Cezar A. Mortari